scraperwiki/tang/README.md

 ![Ancanthurus leucosternon](http://upload.wikimedia.org/wikipedia/commons/thumb/3/36/Acanthurus_leucosternon_01.JPG/640px-Acanthurus_leucosternon_01.JPG "Powder Blue Tang")

 Tang installs itself as a github service hook, then listens.
 It does stuff when you push to `github.com`.
+Add a `tang.hook` file to your repo and tang will run it when pushed, lighting up your github repos with red, green, and amber lights.

 `go` is required.